zerosocialcode/AnglerPhish/README.md

 ## Contributing

 Contributions are welcome!
-To add a new tool, simply create a new subdirectory under `tools/` containing a `main.py`.
-The Gateway will auto-detect and list it for use.
+To add a new tool, follow the [Registering New Tools](#registering-new-tools) section above.

 **Example Tool Structure:**
 ```